 What Is the Chicago Style?

-You might be wondering what Chicago’s writing style is since most student’s heads are floating with acronyms like MLA or APA.
-The University of Chicago Press publishes the Chicago Manual of Style, and it’s in its 17th edition.
+You might wonder what Chicago’s writing style is since most students’ heads are floating with acronyms like MLA or APA.
+The University of Chicago Press publishes the Chicago Manual of Style (CMOS), and it’s in its 17th edition.
 Chicago style is an extensive writing style that is prepared for all different types of papers.